Vice President of Strategic Initiatives, Director of Advanced Degrees, and Professor of New Testament

 Dr. Padilla explores strategic partnerships to attract prospective students to Western, while providing leadership to the Master of Theology and Doctor of Ministry programs.
 Dr. Padilla’s experience in international theological education and his position as a Commissioner for the Association of Theological Schools uniquely qualify him to develop programs that are responsive to ministry in the 21st century.

 Since joining WTS in 2016, Dr. Padilla has been a creative and innovative academic administrator, launching the Hispanic Ministry Program and revamping the Doctor of Ministry program.
+He served as the VP of Academic Affairs and Dean of the Faculty (2016-2019).

-Dr. Padilla is an ordained minister in the Presbyterian Church (PCUSA) and has served as pastor of the Fort Washington Heights Presbyterian Church in New York City (a Spanish-speaking congregation), and more recently as interim pastor at Newton Presbyterian Church in Newton, MA.
+Dr. Padilla is an ordained minister in the Presbyterian Church (PCUSA) and has served as pastor of the Fort Washington Heights Presbyterian Church in New York City (a Spanish-speaking congregation), and as interim pastor at Newton Presbyterian Church in Newton, MA.

 In his work as Dean of Gordon-Conwell’s Boston campus, he oversaw the educational programs and the emerging programs in downtown Boston, including Masters and Doctor of Ministry degrees.